India's 1st IRDAI Approved Insurance Web Aggregator

 Sum Assured or Fund Value, whichever is higher

 Sum Assured, being constant throughout, is the Minimum Guaranteed Death Benefit.
 Thus Death Benefit is Sum Assured as long as Fund Value is less than the Sum Assured.
-As soon as Fund Value exceeds the Sum Assured, Death Benefit is the Fund Value, as mentioned in the diagram below.
+As soon as Fund Value exceeds the Sum Assured, the Death Benefit is the Fund Value, as mentioned in the diagram below.

 Sum Assured + Fund Value

-This is possible in a double benefit plan where both Sum Assured and Fund Value are payable to the customer as the death benefit.
+This is possible in a double-benefit plan where both Sum Assured and Fund Value are payable to the customer as the death benefit.
 At any point in time, both Sum Assured and Fund Value would be paid out to the customer on account of the death of the life insured, as shown in the diagram below.

 Thus, every ULIP has either of the 2 types of Death Benefit guarantee.
 The Sum at Risk depends on the Death Benefit guaranteed by the company for that particular product.
 Basically, Sum at Risk is the Amount of Risk that the company takes on your life.
 It is the amount assured on your death (Sum Assured) - the amount you have accumulated over the years (Fund Value) if Death Benefit is either Sum Assured or Fund Value, whichever is higher as in Type 1.